OWASP/www-project-threat-dragon/docs-2/usage/install/docker.md

 #### Debugging

-Console output can be displayed usig the `-it` options instead of `-d`, for example `docker run -it -p 8080:3000 -v $(pwd)/.env:/app/.env owasp-threat-dragon:local`.
+Console output can be displayed using the `-it` options instead of `-d`, for example `docker run -it -p 8080:3000 -v $(pwd)/.env:/app/.env owasp-threat-dragon:local`.

 If the application is not loading from the expected address and port,